Microdosing Cannabis Applications and Benefits

 Microdosing and medical marijuana

 Microdosing has focused mainly on the management of medical marijuana.
 Patients who have been using cannabis for medical benefits for generations.
-Now that medical marijuana is legal in most states, they run the risks associated with any uncontrolled substance.
+Now that medical marijuana is legal in most states, it runs the risks associated with any uncontrolled substance.

-For example, cannabis is valued for relief of stress and depression.
+For example, cannabis is valued for the relief of stress and depression.
 That medical recommendation rarely specifies the most beneficial strain or form of consumption.
-That leaves patients to experiment on their own trying to find the strain most suitable for their individual needs.
-Instead of diving into the use of any strain, people might be smart to microdose up to a level where they recognize the benefits.
+That leaves patients experimenting independently to find the most suitable strain.
+Instead of diving into the use of any strain, people might be wise to microdose up to a level where they recognize the benefits.

 This is also true of those who administer medical cannabis products to the sick, elderly, and otherwise incapacitated patients.
-Even with something as common as CBD oils and capsules, administrators must watch the effects closely.
-Here, too, they would be prudent to increase the dosage slowly (titrate) to a level where the patient reports or shows benefit.
+Even with something as familiar as CBD oils and capsules, administrators must watch the effects closely.
+It would also be prudent to increase the dosage slowly (titrate) to a level where the patient reports or shows benefit.

-MIcrodosing is a best way to start with cannabis edibles.
-Because there is no assurance that THC and CBD distribute widely and consistently through a baked good, for instance, consumers would be advised to start slowly before moving up to larger portions.
+MIcrodosing is the best way to start with cannabis edibles.
+Because there is no assurance that THC and CBD will be distributed widely and consistently through a baked good, consumers would be advised to start slowly before moving up to more significant portions.

 What you can take from here –

 If you are a regular user of recreational cannabis, you should give it a try.
-Use microdosing as an exploration of its risk and value.
-Monitor and journal your intake over a period noting how effects correlate to intake dose.
-This will help determine what dose will take you where, how much is needed to improve your fun or cure your ills.
+Use microdosing to explore its risk and value.
+Monitor and journal your intake, noting how effects correlate to intake dose.
+This will help determine what dose will take you where and how much is needed to improve your fun or cure your ills.